SAP Business Technology Platform

 If you encounter any issues with your apps on SAP BTP, use the following troubleshooting tips to help you solve them.

-This could be caused by exceeding your organization quota limit for a service which you are trying to create, or for some other reason.
+This could be caused by exceeding your organization's quota limit for a service which you are trying to create, or for some other reason.
 To find the exact cause, do the following:

 1. Click Details next to the failed environment.

-2. Click Details on the error message at the top of the page.
+2. Click Details on the error message at the top of the page and you will get a detailed description of the reason why the environment creation failed.

 Resolve the issue described in the error message.

-Under some circumstances an app with a service in the Services To Be Bound status will not restart.
-You will get an error with Could not bind service… in the details.
+Under some circumstances, an app with a service in the Services To Be Bound status will not restart.

-This indicates that SAP Cloud Portal is not able to bind the service, even though it has been instantiated correctly.
+This indicates that SAP BTP cannot bind the service, even though it has been instantiated correctly.

-If you remove the service from the app, the app should restart successfully.
+If you remove the service from the app, the app restarts successfully.

-If you are trying to bind more than one new service, it is not possible to identify within the Developer Portal which service is causing the issue.
-If the culprit is not obvious, you will have to remove all the services or go to SAP Cloud Portal where you can use the service name in the error message to find which service is causing the error.
+If you are trying to bind more than one new service, you cannot identify within the Mendix Portal which service is causing the issue.
+You may need to remove all the services or go to SAP BTP cockpit, where you can use the service name in the error message to find which service is causing the error.

-10.3 An Error Occurs While Deploying App From Studio Pro
+An Error Occurs While Deploying App from Studio Pro

-If an app is deployed to SAP using the Studio Pro Run or Publish button before it has been started from the Developer Portal, the deployment will fail.
+If an app is deployed to SAP using the Studio Pro Run or Publish button before it has been started from the Mendix Portal, the deployment fails.

 The deployment fails because the marketplace services have not been bound.

-If you use the Developer Portal to look at the details of the environment to which you are deploying, you will see that the services are still waiting to be bound.
+If you use the Mendix Portal to look at the details of the environment to which you are deploying, you see that the services are still waiting to be bound.

-Start the app from the Developer Portal to bind the services.
-Once they are bound, you can deploy your app from Studio Pro, as usual.
+Start the app from the Mendix Portal to bind the services.
+Once they are bound, you can deploy your app from Studio Pro as usual.

-Starting from Mendix version 9.7, the support for the statsd is removed.
+Starting from Mendix 9.7, support for statsd is removed.

 1. In the Runtime tab, in the Custom Environment Variables section, add a new variable with the following settings: